-Circulation: Can you feel a pulse or the heart beating?
+- Circulation: Can you feel a pulse or heart beat?